ccoenraets/forcejs/README.md

 In API version 34.0 and later, subrequests can be calls to the Limits, SObject, Query/QueryAll, Search, Connect, and Chatter resources.
 API version 35.0 adds the ability to use Actions resources.

-so you can not run update, create an other calls with the batch.

 - requests: Promises from the other calls like